 If you see a member of canal staff at work please maintain a 2m distance.

-Be mindful of others and take all sensible steps to avoid breaking the guidelines.
+Be mindful of others, particularly vulnerable groups, and take all sensible steps to avoid breaking the guidelines.

 When you get home: